<input type="url">

 For example, let's say you're building a support page for employees of Myco, Inc. which will let them contact their IT department for help if one of their pages has a problem.
 In our simplified form, the user needs to enter the URL of the page that has a problem, and a message describing what is wrong.
 But we want the URL to only successfully validate if the entered URL is in a Myco domain.

-Since inputs of type url validate against both the standard URL validation and the specified pattern, you can implement this easily.
+Since inputs of type url validate against both the standard URL validation and the specified pattern, you can implement this with a regular expression.
 Let's see how:

 html